Pumpkin Composting Collection

 It’s estimated that more than 1 billion tons of pumpkins are thrown out each year, contributing to the food waste problem in the United States.
 Here are some other eco-friendly ways you can dispose of your old pumpkins and gourds to keep them out of landfills while doing your part to care for the environment.

 Compost it.
 Composting is the best way to discard your pumpkins.
-Before you toss a pumpkin in your backyard to decompose, be sure to clean it thoroughly, removing any seeds or any other non-compostable materials (e.g., decorations, accessories, stickers).
+Before you toss a pumpkin into your backyard to decompose, clean it thoroughly, removing any seeds or any other non-compostable materials (e.g., decorations, accessories, stickers).
 If you don’t want pumpkin seeds to sprout in your compost pile, remove them and throw them away.
 Scrape the skin off any pumpkin that has paint or marker.
 Cut the pumpkin into pieces so it’s easier for it to break down in your compost pile.

 Residents participating in a food waste pick-up or drop-off program should check with their service provider for details or instructions about pumpkins and gourds.
 See a list of local compost facilities.